mravirajsingh/Corocare/README.md

    8. Browse the file in directory (corocare.sql)

-   9. open any browser and type http://localhost/corocare
+   9. open any browser and type http://localhost/corocare or according to your port number eg. 8080

    10. Well done ! take a cup of tea :)